5.4. Varianace of a Discrete Random Variable

 5.4.1.
 From Sample to Population: Defining Variance

 In our exploration of sample statistics, we measured the spread of data using sample variance—the average of squared deviations from the mean.
-For random variables, we take a similar approach, but with an important twist: instead of averaging deviations with equal weights, we weight each deviation by its probability.
+For random variables, we take a similar approach, but with an important twist.
+Instead of averaging deviations with equal weights, we weight each deviation by its probability.

 Definition

-The variance of a discrete random variable \(X\), denoted \(Var(X)\) or \(\sigma^2_X\), is the expected value of the squared deviation from its mean:
+The variance of a discrete random variable \(X\), denoted \(Var(X)\) or \(\sigma^2_X\), is the expected value of the squared deviation of \(X\) from its mean:

-\[\sigma_X^2 = \text{Var}(X) = E[(X - \mu_X)^2] = \sum_{x\in\text{supp}(X)} (x - \mu_X)^2 p_X(x)\]
+\[\sigma_X^2 = \text{Var}(X) = E[(X - \mu_X)^2] = \sum_{x\in\text{supp}(X)} (x - \mu_X)^2 p_X(x).\]

 The standard deviation, denoted \(\sigma_X\), is simply the square root of the variance:

-\[\sigma_X = \sqrt{\text{Var}(X)} = \sqrt{E[(X - \mu_X)^2]}\]
+\[\sigma_X = \sqrt{\text{Var}(X)} = \sqrt{E[(X - \mu_X)^2]}.\]

 Note the variance has squared units (e.g., dollars² if \(X\) is in dollars).
 The standard deviation returns us to the original units, making it often more interpretable in practice.